-To back up mobile data to local storage on your computer:
+To back up mobile data to local storage on your computer

-- 1. Make sure that: - Acronis True Image 2017, or a later version, is installed on your computer. - The Acronis Mobile app is installed on your mobile device. - Your mobile device and your computer are connected to the same Wi-Fi network. - 2.
-On your computer: - 1.
-Start Acronis True Image 2017, or a later version. - 2.
-On the sidebar, click Backup, and then click Add backup. - 3.
-Click the Backup source area, and then select Mobile device. - A QR code will be displayed.
+- 1. Make sure that: - Acronis True Image (2017 or later) or Acronis Cyber Protect Home Office is installed on your computer. - The Acronis Mobile app is installed on your mobile device. - Your mobile device and your computer are connected to the same Wi-Fi network. - 2.
+On your computer: - a.
+Start Acronis True Image (2017 or later) or Acronis Cyber Protect Home Office. - b.
+On the sidebar, click Backup, and then click Add backup. - c.
+Click the Backup source area, and then select Mobile device.
+A QR code will be displayed.
 Please do not close this window. - 3.
-On your mobile device: - 1.
-Start Acronis Mobile. - 2.
+On your mobile device: - a.
+Start Acronis Mobile. - b.
 Tap a plus icon to create a backup.
-Note that this step does not occur the first time you back up your mobile device. - 3.
-Select computer as a backup destination. - 4.
-Tap Scan QR code, point your camera at the QR code on the computer screen, and then wait until the mobile device is connected to the computer. - 5.
-Select the data categories that you want to back up, or tap Confirm if you want to back up all of them. - 6.
-Allow Acronis Mobile to access to your personal data. - 7. [optional step] Enter a password to encrypt the backup and protect it.
-Otherwise, tap Skip Encryption. - 8.
+Note that this step does not occur the first time you back up your mobile device. - c.
+Select computer as a backup destination. - d.
+Tap Scan QR code, point your camera at the QR code on the computer screen, and then wait until the mobile device is connected to the computer. - e.
+Select the data categories that you want to back up, or tap Confirm if you want to back up all of them. - f.
+Allow Acronis Mobile to access to your personal data. - g. [optional step] Enter a password to encrypt the backup and protect it.
+Otherwise, tap Skip Encryption. - h.
 Tap Start Backup.